fbpx

 Practice Imitating The American Accent

 Do you ever heard of “shadowing”?
-It’s a fun trick where you repeat someone what they are saying.
+It’s a best trick where you repeat someone what they are saying.
 Play a video or audio and copy exactly how they are talking.
-Try to match their tone, speed and pronunciation.
+Try to match their tone and speed or pronunciation.

 Example: Pick a short clip from a movie and say the lines just like the actor says.